LamontD/lahmans-reader-mariadb/README.md

 2. A running Kafka broker at reasonable default ports
    - I'm running the Bitnami Kafka and Zookeeper Docker containers.
 The configuration is shown on Docker Hub at https://hub.docker.com/r/bitnami/kafka

+# Getting Things Running
+After building and running the Spring Boot app (`mvn clean spring-boot:run`), simply navigate to the built-in Swagger page at http://localhost:8080/lahmans-reader-mariadb/swagger-ui.html for details